Never Forget (Take That song): Live performances

 In the original recording of the song, Robbie Williams had a solo section near the end.
 When the group reformed in 2006 without him, the first part of Williams' section was sometimes sung by whoever was supporting the band on tour.
 The second half was sung by Mark Owen.
 After Williams rejoined the group in 2010, the song was performed live by all five members for the first time on the BBC's Children in Need on 19 November 2010.
 In 2008, Eoghan Quigg performed a cover of this song on The X Factor and it featured on his critically panned self-titled album, released on 6 April 2009.
 Critics considered it the worst moment on the album.
 The following year it was performed by the final twelve during the final group performance of series 6.
 It was also performed at the beginning of The X Factor Final 2010 featuring finalists Matt Cardle, Rebecca Ferguson and One Direction, and joined by Take That on stage.

 Williams also performed the song solo, on the Take the Crown Stadium Tour in 2013.
 When playing at Wembley Stadium, he replaced the lyric "Someday this will all be someone else's dream" with "this will be Justin Bieber's dream..." and continued, "I don't think so!
 He's a good singer and he's got a lovely haircut...
 I should shut up now before I get into too much trouble," to thunderous applause from the audience.

 Williams performed the song on his 2017 stadium tour The Heavy Entertainment Show Tour.

 The song's chorus is played during rugby games at Twickenham Stadium when England score a penalty kick or conversion.

 On 25 March 2017, the three remaining members of Take That performed "Never Forget" with Ant & Dec as the final song of a medley during the "End of the Show Show" on Ant & Dec's Saturday Night Takeaway.

+At the Coronation Concert for King Charles III and Queen Camilla, Take That performed the song as a three-piece to close the concert, with military bands supporting on trumpets and drums.
+The opening was performed by the St. George's Chapel choristers.
+Following this performance the song peaked at number four on the LyricFind Global and number seven on the LyricFind U.S charts compiled by Billboard.